Dynamic Web Pages Scraping With Python: Guide to Scrape All Content

 There are different ways to access elements in Selenium.
 We discuss this matter in depth in our web scraping with Selenium in Python guide.

-Still, we'll explain this with an example.
-Let's select only the H2s on our target website:
+Still, let’s see a simple example.
+Select only the product names on our target website:

 Click to open the image in full screen